top of page

 On the lines, rather than between them, are boatloads of teenage emotional turmoil.
 The youngsters’ problems are real, and the solutions are rarely easy.
 All the while, feelings of solitude and depression add to the pressure of having to make difficult decisions.

-A closer look at the character development reveals characteristic issues of the otaku-generation.
+A closer look at the character development reveals characteristic issues of the otaku generation.
 Bob Clark over at «Wonders in the Dark» argues that the early 80s manga- and anime-otakus reflected a prolonged immaturity that would become central to Anno’s work.

-is given the opportunity to do just that by living her life in outer space
+«Noriko is a child who refuses to grow up, and moreover, is given the opportunity to do just that by living her life in outer space … an apt predictor for the Peter-Pan syndrome of the otaku experience.» (Bob Clark – Wonders in the Dark)

 Furthermore, Clark argues that Anno increasingly emphasized the otakus’ refusal of adulthood in his work.
 In Clark’s own words, «there’s an impulse to use science fiction as a vehicle for expressing the adolescent angst of girls growing up in modern Japan».
 Arguably, Anno pushed these issues hard in an attempt to wake the otakus from their slumber.